2019 Local Recruitment Drive

-The RCIPS has launched its 2018 Local Recruitment Drive, the deadline of which has been extended to Friday, 24 August.
+The RCIPS has launched its 2019 Local Recruitment Drive, the deadline of which is Friday, 6 December.
 If you are interested in a career unlike any other, where no two days are the same, this is the ideal time to apply!

 See the below for more information on the process and requirements for becoming a police constable.
 If you are good with people and passionate about helping others, we want to hear from you!

 To download the Local Recruitment Application Form please click here.

 Each fall the RCIPS issues a call to serve to the youth of Cayman, and several young men and women step forward to become a police officer.
 They cite several reasons for doing so, including the protection of their home, the desire to help others, and the wish to pursue a career that is both fascinating and important.
 They undergo a comprehensive testing, vetting and interview process at the end of which, if they are successful, they are chosen to serve as a police constable.